ChatGPT as a mapping assistant: A novel method to enrich maps with generative AI and content derived from street-level photographs: Study setup

 \begin{quote} \textit{Based on the following context that was derived from a street-level photograph showing the street, recommend the most suitable tagging for an OpenStreetMap highway feature.
 Omit the ’oneway’ and ’lit’ tags if the answer to the corresponding questions is no or N/A. Format your suggested key-value pairs as a JSON.
 Your response should only contain this JSON.} \end{quote}

-The remainder of individual prompts is organized into four scenarios constructed from the responses of analysts as well as additional context.
-Example responses from analysts and additional context are highlighted in boldface.
+The remainder of individual prompts is organized into four scenarios constructed from the responses of analysts and additional context.
+Example responses from analysts and additional context are highlighted in bold.

 The \texttt{Baseline scenario} uses only responses from analysts, and contains the following text in addition to the common message above:

 \begin{quote} \textit{The content of the photograph was described as follows: \textbf{A city road in an urban area along an elevated railway.
 There is a wide sidewalk on both sides and trees on the left.} The road is mainly used by: \textbf{cars.} The surface of the road is: \textbf{asphalt.}}